-This summer Jamison A. Friedland, MBA Class '20, interned at the Rainforest Alliance.
+This summer Jamison A. Friedland, MBA Class '20, interned at the Rainforest Alliance, through NYU Stern's MBA Sustainability and Human Rights Fellowship.
 Read on to learn more about his time as an intern:

 Tell me about your summer internship experience?
 Where did you work and what types of projects did you work on?

 In the late spring and summer, I had the privilege to intern with the Rainforest Alliance.
 The main deliverable I worked on during the internship was producing an investment plan for financing smallholder tree crop farmers throughout the world, with a specific focus on cocoa farmers in West Africa.
 Initially the work involved reviewing and consolidating data and earlier analysis both from within Rainforest Alliance and externally from sources like Dalberg and Root Capital.
 Based on the research, I was able to formulate a methodology for predicting the financing needs for larger-scale projects.
 Finally, I was able to breakdown the predictive financing needs into potential source groups and suggested possible financing structures to implement this increased capital.

 What was the most valuable thing you learned at your internship?